abhilashmnair/backend-flask-app/README.md

     }
     ```

-If an error occured while processing the data, the response will be:
+If an error occurs while processing the data, the response will be:

 ```json
     {